 In certain circumstances, you have the right to request that some of your personal data is provided to you, or to another ‘controller’, in a commonly used, machine-readable format.
 This right arises where you have provided your personal data to us, the processing is based on consent or the performance of a contract, and processing is carried out by automated means.
 If you would like to make such request, please contact us using the contact details provided below.

 Please note that the GDPR sets out exceptions to these rights.
 If we are unable to comply with your request due to an exception we will explain this to you in our response.

-If you have any queries about this Policy, the way in which City & Guilds processes personal data, or about exercising any of your rights, you can contact our Privacy Representative by sending an email to firstname.lastname@example.org or writing to Privacy Officer, City & Guilds, 1 Giltspur Street, London EC1A 9DD.
+If you have any queries about this Policy, the way in which ILM processes personal data, or about exercising any of your rights, you can send an email to email@example.com or write to Data Protection, City & Guilds, Giltspur House, 5-6 Giltspur Street, London, EC1A 9DE.

-If you believe that your data protection rights may have been breached, and we have been unable to resolve your concern, you may lodge a complaint the applicable supervisory authority or to seek a remedy through the courts.
-Please visit https://ico.org.uk/concerns/ for more information on how to report a concern to the UK Information Commissioner’s Office.
+If you believe that your data protection rights may have been breached, and we have been unable to resolve your concern, you may lodge a complaint with the applicable supervisory authority or seek a remedy through the courts.
+Please visit the UK Information Commissioner’s Office website for more information on how to report a concern.

 Changes to our Policy